wp-plugins/wp-symposium-pro/readme.txt

 The best way to see it in action, and try it out for free, is visit http://www.wpsymposiumpro.com !

 == Changelog ==

+14.12.2  Activity: Added additional paramter to wps_activity_item_filter (see Hooks and Filters index in book)
+         Activity: Added stick_others as option to [wps-activity] to choose whether other's sticky posts stick on own activity stream
+         Activity: Site admin's can now stick/delete/hide all activity posts
+         Activity: Fixed ability to delete comments (to activity posts) by comment owner, parent post owner or site admin
+         Messages: Renamed duplicate private_msg to private_reply_check_msg ("Only share reply with %s")
+         Avatar: cropping step is skipped if using a mobile device (due to dependency on software library used)
+         API: Added core API file for functions that developers will find useful
+         API: core API function wps_insert_activity_post to insert an activity post (see Core Functions chapter in book)

 14.12.1  Fixed layout issue with activity posts for gallery items